BarnMTB/ZenDividerHelper/README.md

 </p>

 ## Create it
-With ZenDivider Extension, there are many ways to create a Divider.
+With ZenDivider extension, there are many ways to create a Divider.
 - 📌 **Toolbar Button**: Click on the extension to create a new Divider.
 You can pin the extension to the browser toolbar for easier access.
 - 🖱️ **Context Menu**: Right click on any tab and select `New Divider`, a new Divider will be created in front of that tab.
 - ⌨️ **Keyboard Shortcut**: Set your own keyboard shortcut to create a new Divider.
 The extension does not provide a pre-set shortcut, so you must first set your own.
 See [Manage extension shortcuts in Firefox](https://mzl.la/3Qwp5QQ) to learn how.